-- 80% Number of adults who can use public, Medicaid and/or appropriate transportation to get to medical appointments - 80% Number of adults who demonstrate increased knowledge about at least one health topic - 100% Number of clients with health needs beyond initial exam scheduled for follow-up care - 100% Number of arrivals with mental health needs scheduled for appointment within 60 days of arrival
+- 80% of adults shall express increased knowledge about accessing and navigating the U.S. health care system. - 80% of adults will know how to make and keep medical appointments. - 80% of adults will know how to use public, Medicaid, and/or appropriate transportation to get to medical appointments. - 80% of adults shall demonstrate increased knowledge about at least one health - 100% of clients with health needs beyond initial exam shall be scheduled for followup care. - 100% of clients with mental health needs beyond initial exam shall be scheduled for follow-up care within 60 days of arrival.

-As referenced in Exhibit C-1, Revisions to Standard Contract Language, of these agreements, the parties have the option to extend contract services for up to three (3) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and approval of the Governor and Executive Council.
+As referenced in Exhibit A of the original contracts, the parties have the option to extend the agreements for up to three (3) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+The Department is exercising its option to renew services for one (1) month and fifteen (15) days of the three (3) years available.

-Should the Governor and Executive Council not authorize this request, refugees with complex health conditions may not receive the follow-up medical care they need in a timely, culturally and linguistically appropriate manner.
-The inability of refuges to access necessary health care could result in a lack of understanding and managing their health and health conditions.
+Should the Governor and Executive Council not authorize this request, the Department will be out of compliance with the Office of Refugee Resettlements request to align the funding and contract period with the grant.
+Refugees with complex health conditions may not receive the follow-up medical care they need in a timely and culturally and linguistically appropriate manner, and refugees may not gain the knowledge and skills they need to navigate the U.S. health care system independently and to manage their health and health conditions.

-Area served: Statewide.
+Area served: Statewide

-Source of Funds: Administration for Children and Families 100% CFDA# 93.576 FAIN#
+Source of Funds: Administration for Children and Families 100% CFDA# 93.576 FAIN#90RX0280.

-In the event that the Federal (or Other) Funds become no longer available, General Funds will not be requested to support this program.
+In the event that the Federal Funds become no longer available, General Funds will not be requested to support this program.